Human Highway: Cast

+Several of the cast members became favorites of David Lynch.

 Production

 Over four years Young spent $3 million of his own money on production.
 Filming began in 1978 in San Francisco and Taos, New Mexico.
 It was resumed in 1981 on the Hollywood soundstages of Raleigh Studios.
-The set which included the diner and gas station was built to Young's specific requests.
+The set, which included the diner and gas station, was built to Young's specific requests.
 His initial idea was to portray a day in the life of Lionel and bystanders during the Earth's last day.
 The actors were to develop their own characters.
 The script was a combination of improvisation and developing small story lines as they went.
-Young, Stockwell and Tamblyn were central in the writing.
+Young, Stockwell, and Tamblyn were central in the writing.

 Dennis Hopper, who played the addled cook, was performing knife tricks with a real knife on the set.
-Sally Kirkland attempted to take a knife from him, and severed a tendon.
+Sally Kirkland attempted to take a knife from him and severed a tendon.
 She spent time in a hospital and later sued, claiming Hopper was out of control.
-Hopper has admitted to drug abuse during this time period.
+Hopper has admitted to drug abuse during this period.

-For Devo it was their first experience with Hollywood.
-Gerald Casale said the band felt removed observing the odd behaviors including excessive alcohol and drug abuse and rock star adulation with Young as the central "most grounded" person.
+It was Devo's first experience with Hollywood.
+Gerald Casale said the band felt removed observing the odd behavior, including excessive alcohol and drug abuse, and rock star adulation with Young as the central "most grounded" person.